zorael/wg-monitor/README.md

 ## systemd service

 The program is preferably run as a systemd service, to have it be automatically restarted upon restoration of power.
 To facilitate this, a systemd service unit file is provided in the repository.
-It will have to be copied into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` and `WorkingDirectory` lines to point to the correct location of the `wg-monitor` binary.
+It will have to be copied (or symlinked) into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` and `WorkingDirectory` directives to point to the actual location of the `wg-monitor` binary.
+An empty `ExecStart=` must be used to clear the default value as the `Exec*` directives are additive.

 ```shell
 $ sudo cp wg-monitor@.service /etc/systemd/system